JPinkney/vscode-yarn-registry-changer/README.md

 #### Supported VSCode Settings

 * `yarn.default.registry` - The default yarn registry that will be auto configured when a project is loaded.
-It will automatically change whatever registries are used in your yarn.lock to use this registry when a project is opened in VSCode.
+It will automatically change whatever registries are used in your yarn.lock to use this registry.

 * `yarn.registries` - A list of yarn registries that can be selected from